MENU

 Make sure you get enough energy

 Some women may need special advice from a dietitian about eating.
-Ask your midwife to arrange for you to see a dietitian if you:
+You may wish to ask your midwife to arrange an appointment with a dietitian if you:

-• find that certain foods that you eat are affecting your baby„have a medical condition that affects what you eat, such as diabetes„
+• find that certain foods that you eat are affecting your baby

 • eat very little or have a history of eating problems